 Wasp colonies in temperate zones usually wait until the end of summer to raise male young.
-That's because male wasps are typically useless consumers of food.
-They don't do anything worthwhile in the nest or help gather resources.
-Female paper wasps often practice what experts call "male stuffing."
+That’s because male wasps are typically useless consumers of food.
+They don’t do anything worthwhile in the nest, nor do they help gather resources.
+Female paper wasps often practice what experts call “male stuffing.”
 When food is brought into the nest, a job carried out by females, other females will stuff their brothers head first into unused nest cells.
 Needless to say, in the typical nest males have short lives.

 The Bible teaches that proper authority is respected when it comes from a spirit of servanthood.
 This pattern seems to extend even to wasps.
 Modern human culture needs to be reminded of the principle that when males pitch in and help, their leadership will be appreciated and followed.

 I submit myself to You, Lord, because You served me with Your life, death and Resurrection.
 Thank You.
 Amen.

 S. Milius, Male Insects Rule in a Tropical Society, Science News, v.
 155, p.116.
 Photo: Pixabay (PD)